GabeScott/standard-works-vault/General Conference/1974 October - Eternal Togetherness.md

 We all want family happiness, but there is no happiness in disobedience nor in ignoring God.
 Why follow worldly ways?
 They never bring soul satisfaction.
 And they are costly too.
 We can never forget that—

-Earth gets its price for what earth gives us;
+>Earth gets its price for what earth gives us;

-The beggar is taxed for a corner to die in,
+>The beggar is taxed for a corner to die in,

-The priest hath his fee who comes and shrives us,
+>The priest hath his fee who comes and shrives us,

-We bargain for the graves we lie in;
+>We bargain for the graves we lie in;

-At the devil’s booth are all things sold,
+>At the devil’s booth are all things sold,

-Each ounce of dross costs its ounce of gold;
+>Each ounce of dross costs its ounce of gold;

-For a cap and bells our lives we pay, we pay,
+>For a cap and bells our lives we pay, we pay,

-Bubbles we buy with a whole soul’s tasking:
+>Bubbles we buy with a whole soul’s tasking:

-’Tis heaven alone that is given away,
+>’Tis heaven alone that is given away,

-’Tis only God may be had for the asking.
+>’Tis only God may be had for the asking.

-James Russell Lowell, The Vision of Sir Launfal
+>

 To obtain the eternal togetherness of which we speak, a temple marriage is required.
 It is frightening to think of the alternative, for if we reject it the Lord says we cannot be enlarged in the world to come, but rather we shall remain separately and singly, without our togetherness, through all eternity.

 President Spencer W. Kimball discussed this matter one day and among other things said:

 “Are you willing to jeopardize your eternities, your great continuing happiness, your privilege to see God and dwell in his presence?
 For the want of investigation and study and contemplation; or because of prejudice, misunderstanding, or lack of knowledge, are you willing to forego these great blessings and privileges?

 “Are you willing to make yourself a widow for eternity or a widower for endless ages, a single, separate individual to live alone and to serve others?
 Are you willing to give up your children when they die or when you expire, and make them orphans?
 Are you willing to go through eternity alone and solitary when all of the greatest joys you have ever experienced in life could be ‘added upon’ and accentuated, multiplied, and eternalized?
-Are you willing ... to ignore and reject these truths?”
+Are you willing … to ignore and reject these truths?”

 And then our great President said: “Our friends, please do not ignore this call.
-I beg of you, open your eyes and see; unstop your ears and hear.”
-(Ensign, Aug.
+I beg of you, open your eyes and see; unstop your ears and hear.” (*Ensign,* Aug.
 1974, p.
 6.)

 So now, Kenneth, I ask you one other question: Does the parable of the Ten Virgins mean anything to you?
 Half were wise and half were foolish.
 The wise ones prepared for the future; the foolish did not and were shut out of the Lord’s presence, while the wise ones who had prepared were received by him.